MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/compare-and-book-from-suggested-resources.md

 ## Compare multiple suggested resources together

-Individually navigating through each suggested resource using **View Details** could be time consuming and doesnt' scale well.
+Individually navigating through each suggested resource using **View Details** could be time consuming and doesn't scale well.
 To make it easier to evaluate scores and metrics for multiple resources simultaneously, the ability to **Compare** resources is provided.
 This can be done by following these steps:

 1. Select more than one resource from the **Suggested** tab to enable the **Compare** button on the top-right.
 Click this button.
 2. A pop-up window appears that contains a grid of only the selected resources, sorted in decreasing order of their overall recommendation score.